cmu-db/libfixeypointy/ProjectDesignDocument.md

 ## Future Work

 The following list are the potential future work we think there are interesting to be explored.
-- Improve `libfixeypointey` performance based on existing techniques in existing high-performance packages
+- Improve `libfixeypointy` performance based on existing techniques in existing high-performance packages
 - Vectorization support